Kubernetes Gateway Per Cluster

 Overview¶

-In this approach, each environment (dev, prod, etc..) has its own dedicated Kubernetes cluster hosting an instance of the Kubernetes Gateway.
-In this pattern Kubernetes Gateway will have visibility over all the namespace (or a predefined set of namespaces) in the cluster.
+In this approach, each environment (dev, prod, etc.) has its own dedicated Kubernetes cluster hosting an instance of the Kubernetes Gateway.
+In this pattern, the Kubernetes Gateway will have visibility over all namespaces (or a predefined set of namespaces) in the cluster.

 Advantages¶